CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-deployment.md

 3. Rebuild solution.

     ![Rebuild](./media/plugin-deployment/rebuild.webp)
-4. Now we need to pack build content of Plugin Project.
+4. Now, we need to pack build content of Plugin Project.
 You can find path of your build in build output (or in your project properties - build - output path).

     ![Build](./media/plugin-deployment/build-result-path.webp)
 5. Finally we just need to pack content of build into zip archive.